zoeskan/MCB185/unit3-algorithms.md

 ### 32fibonacci.py ###

-A classic programming interview question is to write a program that reports the first 10 numbers from the Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21.
-This
+A classic programming interview question is to write a program that reports the first 10 numbers from the Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34.
-is a tricky problem.
+This is a tricky problem.
 You need to initialize and keep track of 2 previous values.

 ### 33triples.py ###

-Write a program that finds all Pythagorean triples for triangles with sides a and b less than 100.
+Write a program that finds all Pythagorean triples for triangles with sides `a` and `b` less than 100.
 For example, 3, 4, 5 is a triple: 3^2 + 4^2 = 5^2.
 Hint: all sides, including the hypotenuse, must be an integer.
-There are 62 unique triples.
+There are 62 unique triples (half-matrix minus the major diagonal).

 ### 34scoringmatrix.py ##

 Write a program the displays a +1/-1 scoring matrix as shown below.
 The program must have a single variable for the alphabet (don't hard code it multiple times).
-Hint: use `print(end=' ')` to terminate with a space instead of the default newline.
+Hint: use `print(end=' ')` to terminate `print()` statements with a space instead of the default newline.

 ```
    A  C  G  T